ajtran303/ajtran303/README.md

-# 🔮 AJ Tran - Back-End Engineer - Available for Hire
+## 🔮 AJ Tran - Back-End Engineer - Available for Hire

+I am formerly a teacher (coding, ESL), coach (speech and debate) and restaurant worker (front and back of house aka fullstack).

 ### Current projects: